shriyashchougule/ridgeandgrove-pattern/README.md

 # Voronoi Pattern Generator

-A tool for generating synthetic images using the Voronoi diagram approach.
+A tool for generating synthetic images using the Voronoi diagram approach with an optional 3D bulge effect.

 ## Features